 Apply for approval

-Application: Ownership by a regulated member (other than physiotherapist) of a College under the Health Professions Act.
+Application: Ownership by a regulated member (other than physiotherapist) of a College under the Health Professions Act, completed via the online application portal.

 What to expect after you apply